Paasa Paravaigal: Production

 Paasa Paravaigal is a remake of Haneefa's own 1986 Malayalam film Moonnu Masangalku Mumbu.
+After Karunanidhi saw the Malayalam film he met Haneefa and expressed interest in remaking the film; Haneefa agreed as long as Karunanidhi alone write the screenplay.
 Mohan dubbed in his own voice for the first time in a Tamil film.

 Soundtrack

 The music was by Ilaiyaraaja and lyrics were written by Gangai Amaran and Vaali.
 The song "Thenpandi Thamizhe" attained popularity.